 - The strength and type of bond between atoms determine the properties of the molecule they form.

 - Understanding different types of bonds is crucial in biologyBiology is the study of life!
 It’s the science that looks at all living things, from tiny bacteria to giant whales, and tries to figure out how they work, how they’re related, and how they change over time.
-Think of… Read More, chemistry, and even materials science.
+Think of it like this: • Living things are like complex machines, made… Read More, chemistry, and even materials science.

 - Bonds are constantly being formed and broken in your body as part of various metabolic processes.